mickaeltemporao/itds/docs/index.md

 ## Overview

+Does the internet influence voting behaviour?
+What are the factors influencing vote choice?
+How can we predict election outcomes?
+These are just a few of the numerous questions that social scientists are tackling using data science.
+Beyond academia, companies and non-profits have invested heavily in data science techniques to learn about their users, platforms, and programs.
+Data scientists at these institutions are essentially applied social scientists and employ many of the same techniques you will learn in this course.

+What you will learn in this course?
-This course introduces students to the building blocks of machine learning and artificial intelligence using real world "Big Data" and applications in political science, sociology or economics.
-The goal is to introduce to methods and tools required to explore and harness the potential of “Big Data”.
+This course introduces students to the building blocks of data science and machine learning with real world data and applications in political science, sociology or economics.
+The ability to collect and analyze data in a sophisticated manner is now a crucial skill set for the modern job market across industries.

 Learning such methods and tools requires practice.
 This course follows a “learn-by-doing” approach and will place emphasis on gaining experience by analyzing real-world data and solving problems using cutting edge yet free open source software.
 It will allow you to apply your theoretical knowledge and articulate the methods learned in an end to end research project throughout the course.
 The course is designed for social science students that are not necessarily familiar with quantitative methods or computer programming.

+Learning support will be provided for at least one programming language, such as *C++*, *Julia*, *Python*, or *R*, but the choice of language supported may vary between years, depending on judged benefits to students, whether in terms of pedagogy or resulting skills.
+This year, the default choice is *Python*.

 <center>
 ![](https://www.forimpact.org/wp-content/uploads/2014/01/HowToDrawOwl.jpg "Draw The Owl")